grpc/proposal/A102-xds-grpc-service.md

 gRPC xDS bootstrap config in [A81].

-When gRPC receives a `GrpcService` proto from an xDS server, it will check to see if the `trusted_xds_server` server feature is present in the bootstrap config for that xDS server.
-If so, then it will trust the target name and credentials specified in the `GrpcService` proto.
+When gRPC receives a `GrpcService` proto from an xDS server, it will check at resource validation time to see if the `trusted_xds_server` server feature is present in the bootstrap config for that xDS server.
-If not, then we will provide a mechanism for it to obtain side-channel configuration locally from the gRPC xDS bootstrap config.
+If so, then gRPC will trust the target name and credentials specified in the `GrpcService` proto.
+If not, then we will provide a mechanism in the bootstrap config to determine whether the target name is allowed and what credentials to use for it.

 Specifically, we will add the following new top-level field to the bootstrap config: